 If you’re unsure about what you think about the philosophy of how your thoughts change your life, maybe a distinction can help.

-This is not to “trick” yourself, or lie to yourself about your situation.
-This is not about embracing positivity in order to escape, or live some fantasy.
+Changing your thoughts is not about tricking yourself, or lying to yourself about your situation in order to escape, or live some fantasy.

 This is about harnessing your thoughts because they have the power to change your capability.